Healthy Homes Assessment Kingsley Heights

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today and book your rental property house assessment.
+The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
+For professional assistance, get in touch today and book your rental property house evaluation.

 home assessments for rental properties